The evening of Halloween approaches.

 - Redeem — There are other elements of culture that are often used for sinful purposes but Christians can mine these elements for truths that can be celebrated, reclaimed, and redeemed for God’s purposes.
 It is a way we can “redeem the time” in evil days (Ephesians 5:16).
 During his speech in Athens, one of the most polytheistic cities in the world, Paul made use of the writings of pagan poets and prophets and even make use of a pagan altar as a visual aid (Acts 17:22-31) in order to point to the gospel.
 Paul was redeeming—taking back—from paganism truths latent in their cultural customs and using them for God’s glory.

 Timothy George, founding dean of Beeson Divinity School, wisely says Christians should have “theology of reclamation.”
 When we look at days like Halloween that have been hijacked by the devil, we shouldn’t be intimidated by this.
-Instead, we should “tweak the devil’s beard” and redeem the day for the church again.
+Instead, we should “tweak the devil’s beard” and find ways towards redeeming Halloween for the church again.

 A Very, Very Brief History of Halloween